GodZarathustra/XYZ-IBD/README.md

 Welcome to the official repository of **XYZ-IBD**, a bin-picking dataset for 6D pose estimation that captures real-world industrial complexity, including challenging object geometries, reflective materials, severe occlusions, and dense clutter.
 The dataset reflects authentic robotic manipulation scenarios with millimeter-accurate annotations.

-**In this repo, we provide the docker usage for our bin-picking simulation rendering.
+**🔥 Note in this repo, we provide the Docker usage for our bin-picking simulation rendering.
 The code is based on the [BlenderProc](https://github.com/DLR-RM/BlenderProc).**

 ## 📦 Dataset Access

 - 🔗 **Project Page**: [xyz-ibd.github.io/XYZ-IBD](https://xyz-ibd.github.io/XYZ-IBD)
 - 🤗 **Hugging Face**: [bop-benchmark/xyzibd](https://huggingface.co/datasets/bop-benchmark/xyzibd)